At Lexington County School District One, we hope to make your child’s school bus experience safe, pleasant and efficient.

 Once school starts, if your child wants to go home one afternoon with another child who rides a different school bus, you need to check with the appropriate official (usually an assistant principal) at your child’s school.
 Please do not send your child to school with a permission slip giving him/her permission to ride another bus without first checking with that school official.

-Kindergartners ride the regular elementary route school buses that serve your street and board and depart those buses at the regular bus stops.
+Kindergartners ride the regular elementary route school buses that serve your street.
+They board/depart those buses at the regular bus stops.

-A parent/guardian or an adult authorized by a parent/guardian must, however, accompany his/her kindergarten student to the bus stop and put that kindergartner on the school bus every morning and must meet the school bus at the bus stop when it returns.
+However, a parent/guardian or an adult authorized by a parent/ guardian must accompany the12 kindergarten student to the bus stop and put that kindergartner on the school bus every morning and meet the school bus at the bus stop when it returns.